ferrous-systems/rust-training/training-slides/src/overview.md

 ## Pragmatic

--   Great tooling
+-   User-focused tooling
 -   Sublanguage for unsafe memory access and techniques to handle these
--   Great FFI support
+-   FFI support to interface with existing systems
--   Helpful error messages by the compiler
+-   Compiler gives helpful error messages
--   Rust gives support for many hard things and trusts you with the rest

 ## Where do Rustaceans come from?